SERG-Delft/JCOMIX/README.md

 #### Small arguments manual
 * Use the `-h` or `--help` flag to get the full manual
 * Use the `--init` flag to generate a config and proxy file
+* Use the `--build-tos` flag to generate the test objective files
 * Use the `--cli` flag to open the CLI program (Try it!)

 #### The config file